Sunday, September 24, 2023

 • open your PCB

-• click on this icon:
+• to the right of your PCB, click on this icon:

 • Draw a rectangle around your entire PCB, doesn't matter where, but make it bigger than your edge cuts